 Join my weekly-ish newsletter, and as a bonus, you’ll get a printable monthly checklist!
 Click here to download and subscribe.

 Here’s a sneak peek of your checklist:

-Download the February gardening checklist now.
-You’ll be sure to get the right things done in your garden every February!
+Download the gardening checklist now.
+You’ll be sure to get the right things done this month!

 Your turn: what do you plant in February?

 Did I miss any important February planting tasks?